ODD vs. ADHD: The Facts About Oppositional Defiant Disorder and Attention Deficit

 - Pick your battles.
 Since the child with ODD has trouble avoiding power struggles, prioritize the things you want your child to do.

 - Set up reasonable, age appropriate limits with consequences that can be enforced consistently.
 Resist the temptation to rescue the child from naturally occurring consequences.

 - Don’t go it alone.
 Work with and get support from the other adults (teachers, coaches, and spouse) who deal with your child.
 Look for area support groups and/or parenting classes for parents of difficult children.

 - Avoid burnout.
 Maintain interests other than your child with ODD, so that managing your child doesn’t take all your time and energy.
 Manage your own stress with exercise and relaxation.
 Use respite care as needed.

-Medications are sometimes used.
-Talk with a child psychiatrist who is familiar with children with ODD.
+Medications are sometimes used to treat ODD.
+Talk with a child psychiatrist who is familiar with ODD in children.

-The child should see either a psychiatrist, psychologist or a therapist who is familiar with the disorder.
+A child with ODD should see either a psychiatrist, psychologist, or a therapist who is familiar with the disorder.
 Counseling should involve both the child and the family, with an emphasis on ways to cope with such behavior.

 If the child becomes dangerous to himself or others, hospitalization may be necessary.
 Patients who present a danger outside the hospital can be involuntarily hospitalized for up to 3 days by the police or a doctor for observation.

 What Happens To a Child Hospitalized for ODD?
 What Can I Expect?